tayyabsaleem7756/ignicube/README.md

 ### General actions

-There are numerous predefined action's(e.g. input, api request, drag & drop) accessible, by utilizing these action's your code will be rapid and consistent.
+There are numerous predefined action's (e.g. input, Api request, drag & drop) accessible, by utilizing these action's your code will be rapid and consistent.
 Some examples are listed below

 ```js
 const login = () => {